Skip to content

 FastAPI adapters

-Extra interlock-cb[fastapi], module interlock.fastapi:
+Extra interlock-cb[fastapi], module interlock.integrations.fastapi:

 • breaker_dependency(name, *, registry) — returns a Depends-compatible callable yielding the named breaker from a shared Registry.